brotchie/Quality-Mods-Program/README.md

 Mouse over a star in the star map to view its details.
 This makes it really easy to scan stars for available resources rather than clicking and then scrolling out.

 Config Option: `ShowStarDetailsOnHover`
+Config Option: `MinStarDetailHoverDistancer`.
+If starmap camera is closer than this distance to current target (1000 units by default) then disable star details on hover.
+This stops hover from being actived when zoomed into a planetary system.

 # Installation